-Dance Improvisation & Body Awareness Workshop: Valentine’s edition
+Dance Improvisation & Body Awareness Workshop: Listening & communications with a dance partner

 Objectives: